madskristensen/ScrollTabs/README.md

 ![Multiline toggle](art/multiline.gif)

-When the multi-line tabs feature is enabled and you navigate to a different document within a few seconds, the multi-line tabs will automatically collapse back to single-line.

 This behavior gives you quick access to all your open documents by using the mouse wheel.

 You can also move between open documents by holding the **Alt** key while scrolling the mouse wheel